AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 ---

 Now you're in the Master realm.
 You can now create a new realm.
 Simply hover over Master and a button "Add Realm" should appear.
-Name your new __realm__ "demo".
-In this showcase you already added the realm demo to your application properties.
+The realm should be the same as the realm you defined in application properties.

 Afterwards you have to create a __client__ for your application.
 The sidebar has the button "Clients", simply click on "Clients" and then "Create".
-For this showcase we choose "keycloakdemo".
+For this showcase we fill the field ID with keycloakdemo.

 ---

-Bevore we create a new user, we have to set a default role for new users.
+Before we create a new user, we have to set a default role for new users.
+To do this we head to roles, the button can be found in the sidebar.
+Now we add a role called user.
+We don't add a description.
+Afterwards we head back to the main window of roles and click the tab default roles, where we simply add user to realm default roles.
+Now every new user has the role "user".

 ---

 Furthermore we have to create a new user.
 Click on "Users" and you'll get to the administration for users.

 Create a new user by clicking on the Add user button.
-Give your new user an appropriate name, i chose testuser.
-You can altough give him a first and last name.
+Give your new user an appropriate username, first name and last name.
 Afterwards save and head to the tab "Credentials".

 You have to give your new user a password.
 Although you can decide wether it is temporary or not.
 If it is temporary the user has to set a new password once he's logged in.

 ---

-Now that we've completed these steps, we close Keycloak and launch it again:

-		Linux / Unix:

-			$ ./standalone.sh -Djboss.socket.binding.port-offset=100

-		Windows:

-			> .\standalone.bat -Djboss.socket.binding.port-offset=100

-Once it's launched, Keycloak has the [http://localhost:8180/](http://localhost:8180/) address.

----

-Now the login page of the dummy page should be secured by Keycloak.
+Now the login page of the demo app should be secured by Keycloak.

 Launch your dummy app and see for yourself.